ma-tt/simple-p2p-speedtest/README.md

-# Simple p2p SpeedTest
+# Simple P2P SpeedTest

 ## Introduction

-A simple web based p2p speed test powered by WebTorrent and contained in a single HTML file.
+A simple web based P2P speed test powered by WebTorrent and contained in a single HTML file.

 ## Features

 - Extremely simple installation
 - Displays network speed in bytes and bits
+- Automatically determines max speed in 30 seconds or less
 - Super easy to use, runs automatically

 Powered by [WebTorrent](https://github.com/feross/webtorrent/)